Youth Engagement Support (YES) Staff

 Education: Bachelor’s degree in psychology, sociology, social work, education or a related field.

-Administrative, organizational, and computer skills including use of email and Microsoft Office suite products.
+Strong clinical documentation, interpersonal communication skills, administrative, organizational, and computer skills including use of email and Microsoft Office suite of products

 Engaging with the youth supports their development, well-being, and program goals: